MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [ ] Complete immunity from any penalty
 - [ ] A new holding period replacing the old one

-> **Explanation:** Early redemption generally triggers the repayment of previously claimed tax credits plus potential penalties.
+> **Explanation:**( Early redemption generally triggers the repayment of previously claimed tax credits plus potential penalties.)

----

 ### Why might small and medium-sized Canadian businesses seek capital from an LSVCC?
 - [x] Because these businesses often struggle to obtain traditional financing